Blog » Scuba Diving Articles » Diving Psychology » A Fatal Attempt: Guy Garman | Doc Deep World Depth Record Fatality 2015

 Fatal world depth record attempt diving

-Four years and 595 dives from first dunking his head in the swimming pool on his Open Water course and Guy Garman had received sufficient positive affirmations to seriously believe he “knew more about technical diving than anyone else on the planet“; and was ready to go deeper on open-circuit scuba than any man in history.
+Four years and 595 dives from first dunking his head in the swimming pool on his Open Water course Guy Garman had received sufficient positive affirmations to seriously believe he “knew more about technical diving than anyone else on the planet“; and was ready to go deeper on open-circuit scuba than any man in history.

 In hindsight, it seems ludicrous.
 That fact it wasn’t readily apparent to Guy Garman and his team, at the time, should cause us all to robustly and honestly re-assess our own capabilities, strengths and weaknesses.